weng-lab/krews/docs/workflows.md

 - `GSInputFile` refers to files in Google Cloud Storage.
 May be used with any executor as long as the machine running the task has permissions to access to it.

-InputFiles have a `cache` option that, when set to true, will cause Krews to copy them first to `$workingDir/inputs`, and each task that needs it will copy it from that directory instead of directly from the source.
-This can be useful if you have a type of input file that downloads remote files, from an FTP for example, slowly or with limited bandwidth.

 ### Output Files

 `OutputFile` is another implementation of `File`.
 These refer to files that are created by the Krews workflow.